demo-repositories/schwab-poc/next/README.md

 ### gsap

 [GSAP](https://gsap.com/docs/v3/) was mentioned as a liked package by the Schwab team.
-At the time of writing (Nov 12, 2023) GSAP is only used subtly in Button.tsx.
+At the moment GSAP is only used subtly in Button.tsx and a basic implementation is shown in the GSAPProvider component.

 ## Project structure